ExpressionEngine/ExpressionEngine-User-Guide/source/addons/pages/index.rst

    :local:

-.. warning:: Used sparingly, the Pages Module is a very useful tool, but when overused it can create an unmaintainable mess.
+.. warning:: Used sparingly, the Pages Module is a very useful tool, but when overused it can create an unmaintainable site.
+A site built using ExpressionEngine's :doc:`default URL behavior </urls/url_structure>` will be much easier to create and maintain than a site that forces every entry into a page.
 If you've created more than 10 pages, carefully consider your other options before adding more pages because there's probably a much better way to do what you want to do.

 ************
 Introduction